How Does Scoring Work In Beach Volleyball?

-A team scores when the opposing team performs an illegal hit or fails to return the ball over the net.
+A team scores when the opposing team performs an illegal hit or fails to return the ball over the net and in bounds.
 This occurs when one team hits the ball into the net, hits the ball more than three times, hits the ball out of bounds, or the ball hits the ground before any player can get to it.

 What is the scoring system of beach volleyball?